sabinemm/fruit-game/README.md

 * Optional feature to send end score of the game to your email
 * Several levels
 * Mobile friendly (cards strething accordingly across different screens)
+* Pause game
 * "Are you sure you want to give up?" popup when trying to close the page mid game
-* Tropical ambience sound that can be turned on and off with a button
+* On and off button for background music

 ## Technologies used